GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 1. Create a project, registry and device in Cloud IoT Core.
 2. Create [Cloud IoT Core device credentials](https://cloud.google.com/iot/docs/how-tos/credentials/keys).
 3. Follow the steps in the examples README.md files to provision the device credentials and build the client applications.
 4. Run `make` in the [`examples`](examples) folder.
-The `make` process automatically downloads the Google Root CA PEM file to the example directories.
+The `make` process automatically downloads the ClearBlade Root CA PEM file to the example directories.
 The file enables TLS when communicating with Cloud IoT Core.

 To securely connect to Cloud IoT Core, a root CA `.pem` file must be in the current working directory of the example executables.
 By default, the file is in `res/trusted_RootCA_certs/roots.pem` and contains two certificates that validate Cloud IoT Core credentials.
 The `make` process automatically moves this file from `res/trusted_RootCA_certs/roots.pem` to the correct location.